- Claiming a TPD Payout Through a Superannuation Fund

 2. Occupation

 Some retail policies have occupation-based TPD definitions.
 In this case, the insured person must be unable to work in their own occupation to be eligible for a payout.
-However, several have broader definitions, like inability to work in an occupation for which you have training or experience.
+However, several have broader definitions, like the inability to work in an occupation for which you have training or experience.

 3. Severity of Disability